deepu2010/Planar-data-classification/README.md

 # Planar-data-classification
-In this notebook, I have built a neural network with a single hidden layer to classify red and blue points in the form a flower.
+In this notebook, I have built a neural network with multiple hidden layers to classify red and blue points in the form a flower.

 #### Petal Dataset Visualization: